ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 The above example would result in two calls to the person repository that would than fetch the persons one by one from our data source.

-If you think that through you can see that each GraphQL request would cause multiple requests to our data source resulting in slugish performance and uneccessary roundtrips to our data source.
+If you think that through you can see that each GraphQL request would cause multiple requests to our data source resulting in slugish performance and uneccessary round-trips to our data source.

-This, means that we reduced the roundtrips from our client to our server with GraphQL but multiplied the roundtrips between the data sources and the service layer.
+This, means that we reduced the round-trips from our client to our server with GraphQL but multiplied the round-trips between the data sources and the service layer.

 With _DataLoaders_ we can now centralize our person fetching and reduce the number of round trips to our data source.